Kodeworks/rust-nannou-workshop/part3/README.md

 }

 struct Agent {
-    vector: Vec2, //The movemement vector, i.e. how fast and in what direction we travel
+    vector: Vec2, //The movement vector, i.e. how fast and in what direction we travel
     position: Vec2, // The current position
 }
 ```